-Actually, this kind of storage solution has its own pros and cons.
-And depending on your needs and what type of users you are, you make your decision.
+Actually, the PS4 external storage solution has its own pros and cons.
+You have to make up your mind in this regard depending on your needs and what type of users you are.

 Due to the fact that many PS4 users have heaps of questions about PS4 external storage, I have compiled this guide that addresses the major issues concerned with this topic.
 In case you couldn’t find a sufficient answer within the lines, please comment below and expect my response very soon.

 PS4 External Storage History

 PS4 external storage is, as the name indicates, a storage solution you add externally to PS4.
 The purpose of this solution is either to expand PS4 storage capacity or just for backup.
 You can’t use the same external storage device for both purposes at the same time on PS4.

 The majority of new PS4 users who bought their game console after 03/Feb/2017 didn’t know that PS4 didn’t support external storage devices before that date.
 Particularly on that date, Sony has released PS4 System Software 4.5 that included a wide-range support for external storage devices.

 In the past, with PS4 System Software 2.5 (released in 25/Mar/2015) you could use an external storage only for backup purposes.
 But now the situation changed.
 You can use a PS4 compatible external storage device either as a storage expansion to the PS4 system storage, or just as a backup storage solution.
 It’s your choice after all how you want to use it.

 There are four types of external storage solution for PS4.
 Although the most popular one is the classical external hard drive, others have their good share of popularity.

 - Classical External Hard Disk Drive (HDD).
 This is the most popular external storage solution among PS4 users.
 Its main advantage is the low price and capacious storage space.
 It comes in two forms: